zoozoo-sec/zoozoo-sec.github.io/writeups/JustCTF2025/index.md

             <b>Name:</b> <span class="text"> Shellcode Printing</span><br>
             <b>Category:</b> Binary Exploitation<br>
             <p><br>
-                Alright, here we are again — classic shellcode injection challenge... or is it?<br>
+                Here we are again — classic shellcode injection challenge... or is it?<br>
                 This one isn’t the "copy-paste shellcode into a buffer and pray" kind of gig.<br>
                 Instead of handing us a nice, friendly buffer and saying, <code>“Please inject shellcode here”</code>, this binary decided to play tricks with a format string vulnerability.
             </p>